Difference Between CV and Resume: Your Essential Guide

 Difference Between CV and Resume

 Now that you know what a CV and a Resume are, let’s understand how they are different.
-A comparative table shows the difference between CV and a Resume.
+A comparative table shows the difference between CV and Resume.

 Basis of Difference